annakosovskaya/Bayesian-Annotations-with-LLMs/README.md

 - Since the true labels are unknown, we evaluate the model by how well it predicts the annotators' behavior.

 Note that not every annotator labels every text, which makes the implementation more technically challenging.
+Our code assumes binary annotation, but it can be easily extended to multi-class settings.

 # Dataset